turmoni/temp-probe-exporter/README.md

 # temp-probe-exporter
 Code I use to read temperature data from 1-Wire temperature sensors and spit it out as Prometheus metrics, with a snappy name.

-There (are|will be) two core pieces here:
+There are two core pieces here:
-* An Arduino sketch to query sensors
+* An Arduino sketch to query sensors (which I have yet to upload because it needs cleaning up)
 * A Python Prometheus exporter for sensor data, either from an Arduino, or running directly on a Raspberry Pi

+Note that I am assuming familiarity with Prometheus, learning how to configure it is outside of the scope of this project (but isn't all that difficult to do for a trivial configuration).

+## Hardware setup

-## Using with an Arduino
+### Using with an Arduino
 The Arduino sketch cycles through all connected temperature sensors and writes their values out via the serial port, in the form of:

 ```SENSOR_ID:Temp(C)```